53 Measurable IEP Goals and Objectives for Writing and Written Expression

 There’s some overlap here with the above list.

-- Research and write to convey a thorough understanding of a topic using two or more resources.
+- Researching With Multiple Resources: By ___, Student will research and write to convey thorough understanding of a topic using two or more resources in ___ as measured by a writing rubric with ___ accuracy.

-- Convey clear, focused main ideas and supporting details on a topic for various audiences and purposes.
+- Writing for Audience and Purpose: By ___, Student will convey clear, focused main ideas and supporting details on a topic for various audiences and purposes in ___ as measured by rubric with ___ accuracy.

-- Demonstrate organization by developing an introduction, body of text, and conclusion with clear sequencing of ideas and transitional words and phrases.
+- Organizing Text With Clear Sections: By ___, Student will demonstrate organization by developing an introduction, body, and conclusion with clear sequencing and transitional words in ___ as measured by rubric with ___ accuracy.

 IEP Writing Goals: Paragraphs

-- Use paragraphs to organize structure within the text for a specific purpose of the content.
+- Using Paragraphs for Text Structure: By ___, Student will use paragraphs to organize structure within the text for the specific purpose of the content in ___ as measured by a writing rubric with ___ accuracy.

 Written Expression Goals: Editing and Correcting